Company News

 3. Menu & Price Updates from Centralized Location

-With a cloud POS such as Tabin, you can make a price or menu change once—and roll it out across all platforms instantly.
+With a cloud POS such as Tabin, you can make a price or menu change once and roll it out instantly across all platforms.

-✨ Example: Want to bump the price of a combo or turn off an out-of-stock item?
-It updates on your Uber Eats or Doordash listing in real-time—no need to log into every app.
+Example: Want to increase the price of a combo or turn off an out-of-stock item?
+It updates your Uber Eats or DoorDash listing in real-time, no need to log into every app.

 This prevents confusion, complaints, and inconsistency.